Department Faculty and Staff

 Faculty profile page

-Robert Peppard is an Associate Professor of Communicative Sciences and Disorders, and the Department’s Graduate Coordinator.
+Robert Peppard served as the Department’s Graduate Coordinator from Fall 2002 to Spring of 2014, and continues to teach content in low-incidence speech disorders.
 He received an M.S. in Speech and Hearing Sciences from Bowling Green State University and a Ph.D. in Communicative Sciences and Disorders from the University of Wisconsin, Madison.
 Dr. Peppard’s research incldues; Use of Instrumental Assessment tools including Video Endoscopiy of the Vocal Folds in the Assessment of Voice, Treatment of Voice Disorders across the life span and differences in Voice between Singers and Non-Singers.
 He also has investigated issues affecting LGBT professionals in Speech-Language Pathology and LGBT clients.
 He has been a practicing clinician in care of Medically related communication disorders for 40 years.

 Sandra Deane, M.A., California State University, Hayward